Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Para-differential Form of the System

 \subsection{Symmetrization}

-We are at the place to symmetrize (\ref{EQPara}).
-The general procedure is identical to that in \cite{ABZ2011} but with different details, due to the non-flat geometry in our scenario.
-The symmetrizer that we are looking for should take the form
+We are at the place to symmetrize the para-differential system (\ref{EQPara}).
+The general procedure is identical to that in \cite{ABZ2011} but with different computational details due to the non-flat geometry in our scenario.